Independent set sequence of some linear hypertrees: Proofs

 Finally we look again to edge $e_k$.
 Similarly to our consideration of ${\mathcal P}_{n,\ell}^{k,j}(\geq 1,\geq 1)$ we can choose the first vertex of $e_k$ to be the vertex from $e_k$ that is in the independent set, and similarly to ${\mathcal P}_{n,\ell}^{k,j}(0,0)$ we can also choose the final vertex.
 Thus we have $\ell$ options in this case for the final vertex of the independent set.

 It follows that

 Combining \eqref{block1-01}, \eqref{block2-00}, \eqref{block3-11} and \eqref{block4-10} we have

-Here \eqref{exp1} comes from a simple rearrangement of summands --- taking one of the $\binom{n-j-2}{k-1}$'s from the $\ell\binom{n-j-2}{k-1}$ term, and moving it over to the $(\ell-2)\binom{n-j-2}{k-1}$ term.
+Here \eqref{exp1} comes from a simple rearrangement of summands.
+Specifically we take one of the $\binom{n-j-2}{k-1}$'s from the $\ell\binom{n-j-2}{k-1}$ term and move it over to the $(\ell-2)\binom{n-j-2}{k-1}$ term.
 We also use Pascal's identity twice in \eqref{exp2} on adjacent binomial coefficients and again in \eqref{exp3}.
 Recalling the definition of $A$ from \eqref{A-def} we obtain

 which is \eqref{block_j_count}. \end{proof}